 Smoked Pork Butt is infused with the flavor of wood smoke, while it cooks low and slow, until it becomes juicy and fall off the bone tender.
 It is phenomenal!

 There are quite a few people who have never smoked meat.
 Many haven’t had the opportunity because they don’t own a smoker and there are many who don’t own a smoker because they think it is a complicated, cumbersome endeavor.
 Handsdown, I have done most of the smoking of meat in my house.
-I am comfortable with smoking meat.
+From my recipe for Smoked Spatchcock Chicken to my easy Smoked Brisket, I am comfortable with smoking meat.
 I like the process and having a Traeger Electric Smoker, makes it so easy.
 I pour the wood pellets in, set the temp, plug in the meat thermometer and decide how long I want to smoke whatever it is I have on the grill.
 I love knowing how to do it and I LOVE the taste.

 Smoked Pork Butt